Prapthi564/DevOps-DevSecOps-Hackathon/Scenario/Hackathon-Day-2/Challenge-7.md

 ### Estimated Time: 60 minutes

 ### Introduction:
-In this challenge, you will be imporving a React Application.
+In this challenge, you will be improving a React Application.
 As a DevOps engineer, your focus is to seamlessly implement and test new app features with Copilot, ensuring accuracy and alignment.
 Conduct a thorough code review and enhance security using GitHub Advanced Security's CodeQL.
 Streamline development with a GitHub Actions CI/CD pipeline for a React application, ensuring efficient and secure deployment.

 ## Challenge Objectives: